-Because of homophobia, rejection from families, a history of trauma, and other such matters, LGBTQI+ people are more prone to use drugs and alcohol and abuse these substances.
+Because of homophobia, rejection from families, a history of trauma, and other such matters, LGBTQIA+ people are more prone to use drugs and alcohol and abuse these substances.
 They also face several obstacles that might make it difficult for them to enter rehab, and they frequently have specific needs that they must address to recover.
-However, according to research, LGBTQI+ people fare better in treatment and addiction recovery when they are a part of an LGBTQI+specific or LGBTQI+ friendly program.
+However, according to research, LGBTQIA+ people fare better in treatment and addiction recovery when they are a part of an LGBTQIA+specific or LGBTQIA+friendly program.

-The Reason Behind the LGBTQI+ Population Substance Abuse
+The Reason Behind the LGBTQIA+ Population Substance Abuse

 - Rejection from family members.
 If a gay person comes out and the family cannot accept them, the individual is more prone to substance abuse disorder.
 According to studies, people who experienced moderate rejection levels were 1.5 times more inclined to abuse substances than people who experienced little or no rejection.
 If young people encounter high rejection levels, they are 3.5 times more likely to misuse illegal substances.

-Other factors that may increase an LGBTQI+ person’s likelihood of using substances include sexual shame and guilt and mental health disorders such as depression, anxiety, and post-traumatic stress disorder (PTSD).
+Other factors that may increase an LGBTQIA+ person’s likelihood of using substances include sexual shame and guilt and mental health disorders such as depression, anxiety, and post-traumatic stress disorder (PTSD).

 Signs of Substance Abuse and Addiction